-Generally, upgrading the motherboard means a complete overhaul of your system as motherboard upgrade often requires a CPU upgrade as well.
+Generally, upgrading the motherboard means a complete overhaul of your system, as a motherboard upgrade often requires a CPU upgrade.

-Here we will talk in detail about when to upgrade motherboard specifically.
+Here we will talk in detail about when to upgrade the motherboard specifically.

 Here are some circumstances when upgrading the motherboard is necessary.

 TABLE OF CONTENTS

 When to Upgrade Motherboard?